parisba/heyparis/content/posts/cba/index.md

 For example, the [_Privacy Act 1988_ (Cth)](https://www.oaic.gov.au/privacy/privacy-legislation/the-privacy-act), and the [Australian Privacy Principles](https://www.oaic.gov.au/privacy/australian-privacy-principles):

 **APP 6: Use or Disclosure of Personal Information:**
 Personal information may only be used or disclosed for the primary purpose of collection or related secondary purposes.

 Disclosure of customer contact information to another customer falls outside permitted purposes.

 **APP 8: Cross-border Disclosure:**
 > "Before an APP entity discloses personal information about an individual to a person (the overseas recipient) who is not in Australia or an external Territory, the APP entity must take such steps as are reasonable in the circumstances to ensure that the overseas recipient does not breach the Australian Privacy Principles."

-**Violation:** Querying ChatGPT involves transmitting the customer's business name to OpenAI's international servers, and relying on information sourced from those servers, without adequate safeguards for data handling.
+Querying ChatGPT involves transmitting the customer's business name to OpenAI's international servers, and relying on information sourced from those servers, without adequate safeguards for data handling.
 OK, admittedly, our business name isn't really personal information, but they still transacted with a cross-border entity for the information about us they then gave the other customer.

 **APP 11: Security of Personal Information:**
 > "An APP entity must take such steps as are reasonable in the circumstances to protect the personal information that it holds from misuse, interference and loss and from unauthorised access, modification or disclosure."

-**Violation:** Staff relying on unverified external AI sources for customer information retrieval and subsequent disclosure fails to meet reasonable security standards for protecting customer information.
+Staff relying on unverified external AI sources for customer information retrieval and subsequent disclosure fails to meet reasonable security standards for protecting customer information.

 And the [_Banking Code of Practice_](https://www.commbank.com.au/about-us/opportunity-initiatives/policies-and-practices/banking-code-of-practice.html):

 **Privacy:**
 The Banking Code requires banks protect customer privacy.

-**Violation:** Disclosure of customer information to another customer without consent or legal authority breaches fundamental confidentiality obligations.
+Disclosure of customer information to another customer without consent or legal authority breaches fundamental confidentiality obligations.

 **Customer Information Protection:**
 A bank shall take reasonable steps to protect personal information held by it relating to a customer against loss and against access, use, modification or disclosure that is unauthorised.

-**Violation:** The disclosure was unauthorised and failed to implement reasonable protective steps.
+The disclosure was unauthorised and failed to implement reasonable protective steps.

 **Professional Standards:**
 The Banking Code requires banks to maintain professional standards in customer service and information handling.

-**Violation:** Using unverified external AI sources fails to meet professional banking standards.
+Using unverified external AI sources fails to meet professional banking standards.

 And [AUSTRAC](https://www.austrac.gov.au/business/legislation/amlctf-act):

 **Customer Due Diligence Requirements:**
 AUSTRAC mandates banks maintain robust "Know Your Customer" (KYC) procedures and ongoing customer due diligence.
 Banks must verify customer identity using "reliable and independent documents or electronic data" from "at least two separate data sources."

-**Violation:** Using ChatGPT as a source for customer information violates AML/CTF requirements for reliable, verified information sources and proper customer due diligence procedures.
+Using ChatGPT as a source for customer information violates AML/CTF requirements for reliable, verified information sources and proper customer due diligence procedures.
 So, this wasn't really part of a due diligence/KYC process, but they used it as a source of information, when it's not reliable or accurate.

 And then there's the [Australian Consumer Law](https://consumer.gov.au), specifically Misleading or Deceptive Conduct:

 **Section 18 - Competition and Consumer Act 2010:**
 > "A person must not, in trade or commerce, engage in conduct that is misleading or deceptive or is likely to mislead or deceive."

-**Violation:** CBA's disclosure of unverified information sourced from ChatGPT could constitute misleading conduct by presenting potentially inaccurate information as reliable to customers.
+CBA's disclosure of unverified information sourced from ChatGPT could constitute misleading conduct by presenting potentially inaccurate information as reliable to customers.

 And, of course, [ASIC](https://www.legislation.gov.au/C2004A00819/latest/text):

 **Section 12DA - Misleading or Deceptive Conduct in Financial Services:**
 > "A person must not, in trade or commerce, in relation to financial services engage in conduct that is misleading or deceptive or is likely to mislead or deceive."

-**Violation:** Providing unverified customer information in a financial services context constitutes misleading conduct under financial services-specific legislation.
+Providing unverified customer information in a financial services context constitutes misleading conduct under financial services-specific legislation.

 For even more fun, we can look at the [CBA Privacy Statement](https://www.commbank.com.au/support/privacy.html) and the [CBA Information Security Policy Framework](https://www.commbank.com.au/content/dam/commbank-assets/about-us/2024-07/information-security-statement-july-2024.pdf):

 **From CBA's Group Privacy Statement:**
 > "We take our responsibility to protect your privacy very seriously.
 We apply strict security and privacy controls to the way we handle your personal information."

-**Violation:** Staff querying external AI systems for customer information and disclosing retrieved results contradicts CBA's stated commitment to strict privacy controls.
+Staff querying external AI systems for customer information and disclosing retrieved results contradicts CBA's stated commitment to strict privacy controls.

 **Permitted Sharing Categories:**
 CBA's privacy policy lists specific circumstances for information sharing, including: